fyngyrz/aa_macro/martomac.README.md

 But I don't code in Perl any longer.
-I actually downloaded and looked at the markdown Perl code, and all that did was profoundly re-affirm my decision to to code in Perl.
+I actually downloaded and looked at the markdown Perl code, and all that did was profoundly re-affirm my decision not to code in Perl.

 So.
-If someone else wants to go after this particular bit of fruit, which, if you're into Perl, you might even find to be low-hanging, by all means do so and I'd be delighted to have it join the rest of this fluffy goodness.
+If someone else wants to go after this particular bit of fruit, which, if you're really into Perl, you might even find to be low-hanging, by all means do so and I'd be delighted to have it join the rest of this fluffy goodness.

 Otherwise you get my converter, which was seat-of-the-pants and only works properly within the context of precisely correct markdown syntax.